GMP & ISO 22000 Certified Manufacturing — European Standards, Global Reach

 1. Which GMP Standard Are You Certified To, and by Whom?

 In Europe, the relevant GMP standards for food supplements are EU GMP (Regulation EC 1223/2009 for cosmetics, and the food supplement-specific guidelines under Regulation EC 178/2002), ISO 22000 (food safety management), and FSSC 22000.
-A manufacturer claiming 'GMP certified' should be able to provide a current certificate from an accredited third-party certification body — not a self-declaration.
-Ask for the certificate number, the issuing body, and the expiry date.
-Then verify it independently.
+A manufacturer claiming

 2. Where Does Your Raw Material Come From, and How Is It Verified?

-Medicinal mushroom supply chains are complex.
+Functional mushroom supply chains are complex.
 Raw materials sourced from unverified suppliers in regions with lax agricultural standards can contain heavy metals, pesticide residues, or microbial contamination that no amount of downstream processing can fully remediate.
 A credible manufacturer should be able to provide a full traceability document for every raw material batch — from the farm or wild harvest location, through import and storage, to the production batch.
 They should also conduct incoming quality control testing on every raw material delivery.

 3. What Does Your Third-Party Testing Protocol Look Like?

 In-house testing is a necessary but insufficient quality control measure.
 Any manufacturer worth partnering with should conduct third-party testing on finished products through an ISO 17025-accredited laboratory.
-The minimum testing panel for medicinal mushroom products should include: beta-glucan content (the primary efficacy marker), heavy metals (lead, cadmium, arsenic, mercury), microbial contamination (total plate count, yeast, mould, E. coli, Salmonella), and pesticide residues.
+The minimum testing panel for functional mushroom products should include: beta-glucan content (the primary efficacy marker), heavy metals (lead, cadmium, arsenic, mercury), microbial contamination (total plate count, yeast, mould, E. coli, Salmonella), and pesticide residues.
 Ask to see a recent Certificate of Analysis (CoA) for a product similar to what you intend to manufacture.

 Test ParameterWhy It MattersAcceptable Standard